elm-fluent/elm-fluent/docs/tutorial.rst

        , ( "tr", "Turkçe" )
        ]

-Here we've used the localized name of the language as the caption - to make it easier for people to find their own language, and get back if they accidentally change the language to Chinese etc., we won't translate these depending on the user's choice of language.
+Here we've used the localized name of the language as the caption.
+To make it easier for people to find their own language, and get back if they accidentally change the language to Chinese etc., we won't translate these depending on the user's choice of language.
 So this is one of the few times that we'll hard code